 “The ELD mandate imposes restrictions upon the agriculture industry that lack flexibility necessary for the unique realities of hauling agriculture commodities.
 If the agriculture industry had been forced to comply by the March 18 deadline, live agricultural commodities, including plants and animals, would have been at risk of perishing before they reached their destination.
 The 90-day extension is critical to give DOT additional time to issue guidance on hours-of-service and other ELD exemptions that are troubling for agriculture haulers.”

 “Current ELD technologies do not recognize the hours-of-service exemptions for agriculture that are in federal law.
-This is a classic example of a one-size-fits-all federal regulation that ignores common sense to the detriment of sectors like agriculture.
+This is a classic example of a one-size-fits-all federal regulation that ignores common sense to the detriment of sectors like agriculture.”
+This is why it’s of utmost importance for agricultural fleets to do their homework so they’re able to know what is the best ELD to get while being able to stay inside of regulations.

 “I applaud Secretary Chao for recognizing these obstacles and giving extra time for compliance while DOT issues guidance.
 While public safety is a critical concern for all of trucking, the safety of living agricultural commodities in transport must also be considered.”